-What should you do if you can’t find the BJCP listed “commercial examples” of classic beer styles?Jan 25, 2023
+What to do if you can’t find BJCP listed commercial examples of classic stylesJan 25, 2023

-Hi Chris, I'm enjoying your course and getting ready for my CC exam.
-I have a question about commercial examples of beer styles for my written exam essays and for the tasting exam.
+Hi Chris, I'm enjoying your course and getting ready for my Certified Cicerone exam.
+I have a question about commercial examples of beer styles for my written exam essays and the tasting exam.
 I live in Austin, TX, and am pretty familiar with the local craft scene.
-Do you think brews from local breweries like Jester King, Live Oak, Celis, Real Ale, Zilker, and other relatively small breweries (on the international scale) would be counted as valid commercial examples of BJCP listed beer styles or should I memorize more widely recognized brands, which can be challenging to find in TX?
-Thanks!
+Do you think brews from local breweries like Jester King, Live Oak, Celis, Real Ale, Zilker, and other relatively small breweries are valid commercial examples of BJCP listed beer styles?
+I can't find many of the more widely recognized brands in TX?

-Adv Cicerone, Nat’l BJCP judge, & Beer Scholar creator Chris Cohen’s answer:
+Advanced Cicerone®, Nat’l BJCP judge, & Beer Scholar® founder Chris Cohen’s answer:

 Everyone faces these difficulties when they're prepping for the CC exam, it can be difficult or impossible to get some of the "classic examples" listed in the BJCP Style Guidelines.
 Heck, it can be impossible to find any examples of some of those styles, especially fresh versions.
-If you’re in the US, good luck getting fresh classic examples for styles like Tropical Stout, many of the Czech lagers, the English Bitters, Scottish Ales, or German Altbier, among many others.
+If you’re in the US, good luck getting fresh classic examples for styles of Tropical Stout, Czech lagers, English Bitters, Scottish Ales, & German Altbier, among others.

 All that said, the BJCP folks can't list EVERY beer on Earth that could be considered classic for each style in the Style Guidelines.
-If they did; 1) they’d spend all their time testing commercial examples for inclusion; and 2) the Guidelines would be another 40 pages longer!
-So, if you think you've got some local craft examples of the classics that work for learning from because they are themselves very classic, then absolutely go for it.
+If they did; 1) they’d spend all their time testing commercial examples for inclusion; and 2) the Guidelines would be MUCH longer!
+So, if you think local craft examples of classic style work for learning from because they are themselves very classic, then absolutely go for it.
 My warning is that many American versions labeled as certain styles are typically NOT at all classic.
-For instance, I've NEVER had an American produced Schwarzbier that was appropriately mild in flavor and hop bitterness.
+For instance, I've NEVER had an American produced Schwarzbier that was appropriately mild in flavor, roast, and hop bitterness.
 I'm sure someone in the US has tried to replicate the real thing, but every US craft version I've had has been more like the famed Moonlight Brewing's Death & Taxes (previously called a Schwarzbier, it’s now labeled as a “San Francisco style black lager” 🤷🏼♂️).
-That quite lovely beer is essentially a bitter and roasty American Stout, but fermented with lager yeast.
+It's a lovely beer, but it's a bitter and roasty American Stout fermented with lager yeast.
 That is totally unlike the classic Köstritzer Schwarzbier, which is practically a poolside Summer crusher.
-The classic Schwarzbier is essentially a pilsner but with a handful of toasty specialty malt tossed into the mash for darker color and a whisper of toast and caramel.
+The classic Schwarzbier is like a pilsner but with a handful of toasty specialty malt tossed in for darker color and a whisper of toast and caramel.

-When it comes to the essays on the written exam, when you're asked to write about one or more styles it's great to know the names of a couple classics examples from the country of the style’s origin, as well as one produced elsewhere.
-Knowing and describing the flavor profiles of specific local examples where appropriate on the exam is always appreciated by the graders when you’re writing about styles or about food and beer pairings.
+Here's a another tidbit - when it comes to the essays on the Certified Cicerone written exam, when you're asked to write about a style, it's great to know the names of a couple classics examples to drop in the essay.
+Know one from the country of the style’s origin, as well as one produced elsewhere.
+Knowing and describing the flavor profiles of specific local examples where appropriate on the exam is always appreciated by the graders when you’re writing about beer styles or food & beer pairings.